 Financial instruments classified as FVTPL are subsequently measured at fair value at each reporting period with changes in fair value recognized in the statements of comprehensive income in the period in which they occur.
-The Pool's derivative financial assets and derivative financial liabilities are classified as held-for-trading.
-The Pool's investments in securities are designated as FVTPL.
+The Pool has classified its investments in securities, derivative financial assets and derivative financial liabilities as FVTPL.